sideeffects/HoudiniEngineForUnreal/README.md

 ## Supported Unreal Engine versions
 Currently, the supported Unreal Engine versions are:

-* 4.7.2
+* 4.8.0
+* Please checkout Houdini14.0-Unreal4.7 branch if you require plugin for Unreal Engine 4.7
 * Please checkout Houdini14.0-Unreal4.6 branch if you require plugin for Unreal Engine 4.6

 ## Installing from Source
-01. Have a local copy of Unreal Engine 4.7 checked out.
+01. Have a local copy of Unreal Engine 4.8 checked out.
 Inside Unreal Engine copy navigate to Engine/Plugins/Runtime .
 02. Clone the Houdini Engine Unreal plugin into this folder.
 Make sure the checked out folder is named HoudiniEngine .
 03. Download and install the correct build of 64-bit Houdini.
 04. Verify you have Houdini installed and it matches the version our Plugin is using.
 Easiest way is to look in commit history or look inside Source/HoudiniEngine/HoudiniEngine.Build.cs file (Houdini Version field).
 We no longer require you to add Houdini bin folder to PATH as we now load libHAPI dynamically.